Terraminator/Device_Scanner/README.md

 You can also pipe the output ips of this File into the Portscanner "Portscanner.py"

 ### Disclaimer
-This software is only intended for learning purposes and I do not take any responsibility for misuse
+This software is only intended for learning purposes and I do not take any responsibility for misuse.
+This repository is for academic purposes, the use of this software is your responsibility.